alvindera97/T/design/docs/Design Document For Context-Aware Messaging System.md

 ### Objective
 Each message can either start a new context bubble or continue an existing one.
-The system should allows consumers (primarily consume context via an LLM) to access the full context of a message thread and some non-empty context from the entire group chat to generate appropriate responses.
+The system should allow consumers (primarily LLM(s)) to access the full context of a message thread and some non-empty context from the entire group chat to generate appropriate responses.

 ### System Components
 1. **Kafka Topics**: Each user has a dedicated topic, thus their messages will be found in the user's topic.